Table of Contents

 View on Amazon.com ➜

-Having a neck wallet is a discreet way to carry your valuables like cash, credit cards, and passport.
-You’ll know they are always close at hand but out of reach from possible pick-pockets.
+Having a neck wallet is a discreet way to carry your valuables like cash, credit cards, and passports.
+You’ll know they are always close at hand but out of reach from potential pickpockets.
 It slides right under your shirt so no one will know it’s there but you.
+It even has RFID-blocking material so stealthy thieves won’t be able to scan your financial data.
+I never do international travel without it!

 Neck Wallet to Prevent Pickpocketing